 Read Full Review: Geryon E2900-MS

 Best for Heavy-Duty Food Storage

 Weston Pro 2300

-If you're an avid hunter or fisher or someone else who routinely needs to vacuum seal large quantities of food, then check out the Weston Pro 2300.
-This massive appliance can seal bags that are almost twice as wide as its competitors and it can seal significantly more bags in quick succession than the lighter-duty models.
+If you're an avid hunter, fisher, or someone else who routinely needs to vacuum seal large quantities of food, then check out the Weston Pro 2300.
+This massive appliance can seal bags that are almost twice as wide as its competitors and it can handle significantly more bags in quick succession than the lighter-duty models.
 The interface is intuitive and easy to operate and this heavy-duty model has superior suction.

-Unfortunately, it also costs significantly more than every other model in this test — and roughly the same as a more sophisticated vacuum chamber, which also allows you to vacuum seal liquid without freezing it.
-This makes it a bit of a hard choice between the Weston and a chamber model, but the Weston is a great choice if you know you will be primarily preserving large quantities of meat.
-This machine is probably too much for the average person, but among the best for a hunter who needs to store a whole lot of meat.
+Unfortunately, it also costs significantly more than every other model in this test — and roughly the same as a more sophisticated vacuum chamber, which also offers you the ability to vacuum seal liquid without freezing it.
+This makes it a hard choice between the Weston and a chamber model, but the Weston is great if you know you will be primarily preserving large quantities of meat.
+This machine is probably too much for the average person, but among the best for a hunter who needs to store a whole animals.

 Read Full Review: Weston Pro 2300

 We sealed hundreds of food items such as berries, ground beef, sausages, and dried goods as part of rigorous side-by-side tests to evaluate performance.
-We also spent tons of time comparing the ease of sealing different types of food — both wet and dry — and the overall convenience of using each machine.
-Finally, we used a custom-built apparatus to objectively measure which model had the strongest suction, all so that we could see which sealer is the strongest.
+We also spent tons of time comparing the ease of sealing different types of food — both wet and dry — as well as the overall convenience of using each machine.
+Finally, we used a custom-built apparatus to objectively measure which model had the strongest suction.

 Related: How We Tested Vacuum Sealers